cjimti/mk/_posts/2018-05-9-hobby-cluster.md

 In this article, I'll be using three $5 servers from [Vultr] (referral link).
 There are a handful of cheap cloud providers these days, and in keeping competitive, they keep getting cheaper and better.
 Another good pick is [Digital Ocean].
-You might want to run a [Vultr] cluster in LA with a set of services and a [Digital Ocean].
+You might want to run a [Vultr] cluster in LA with a set of services and a [Digital Ocean] cluster in New York with another set of services.

 For my 15 dollars a month I am getting three 1 vCore, 1G ram and 25G of storage each.
 I host application primarily written in Go and Python, and they make very efficient use of their resources.